NICHOLAS-1217/makan-apa/README.md

 # MAKAN APA
 ## Project Description
 An app that can provide user what restaurant to eat in their city.
+By using kaggle's foodpanda's dataset

 ## How to install and run this app?
 ### installation